Poniverse/Pony.fm/documentation/notifications.md

    - [`NotificationManager`](../app/Library/Notifications/NotificationManager.php)
    - [`RecipientFinder`](../app/Library/Notifications/RecipientFinder.php)
    - [`PonyfmDriver`](../app/Library/Notifications/PonyfmDriver.php)

+3. Create a migration to add the new notification type to the `activity_types` table.
+Add a constant for it to the [`Activity`](../app/Models/Activity.php) class.

-3. Ensure you create HTML and plaintext templates for the email version of the notification.
+3. Ensure you create HTML and plaintext templates, as well as a subclass of [`BaseNotification`](../app/Mail/BaseNotification.php) for the email version of the notification.

 4. Call the new method on the `Notification` facade from wherever the new notification gets triggered.